gerilynmhayes/responsive_web_design/responsive_web_design/project_tracking/responsive_web_design.md

 Today's the day!!
 I'm going to start my very first project challenge: Build a Tribute Page.

-Although I've already built one for Rainn Wilson, I'm going to create another one for Neil DeGrasse Tyson.
+Although I've already built one for Rainn Wilson, I'm going to create another one for Neil deGrasse Tyson.
 I think he's super cool!
 So, that's what I'll be working on for the next few days or so.
 And I'm going to post my code, my notes, and the end result on GitHub and Twitter.

 Hooray!!